Nemesis-Xero/jquery-ezq/README.md

 At its most simplistic level, it is a simple wrapper for the jQuery queue functionality.
 Some built-in features that make it stand out a bit:

-1. Much simpler and more familiar interface with jQuery's queue functionality
+1. Much simpler and more familiar interface for jQuery's queue functionality
 2. Optional Auto-Delay between queued function calls
 3. Customizable logic defining when to continue while auto-delay is engaged
 4. Extensible without modification to the plugin's code